 First things second.
 Page speed is pretty much what it sounds like – a measurement of how quickly the content on your page loads.
 It can sometimes be confused with site speed, but there is an important distinction between the two.
 Site speed is actually the page speed for a sample of page views on your site.
 Page speed itself can be measured in either “page load time” (the time it takes to fully display content on a specific page) or in “time to first byte” (how long it takes for a browser to receive the first byte of info from the web server).
-Regardless of how it’s measured, there are a couple main reasons page speed is so important (and keeps getting more important every day).
+Regardless of how it’s measured, there are a couple of reasons page speed is so important (and keeps getting more important every day).

 In 2010, Google announced it would start taking page speed into prime consideration when ranking pages via its algorithm.
-Then, last year, Google let us know it would be placing an even greater emphasis on page speed due mainly to the surge of mobile web browsing.
+Then, in 2017, Google let us know it would be placing an even greater emphasis on page speed due mainly to the surge of mobile web browsing.
 If page speed isn’t a priority on your website, you may find yourself lagging behind your more fleet-of-foot competitors in search rankings.
 Slow page speed also means search engines can crawl fewer pages using their allocated crawl budget.
 This has a negative effect on indexation and is another way neglecting page speed can hurt your site.

-In July of 2018, Google is releasing what it’s calling the "Speed Update," a rare case when Google announces an algorithm update ahead of time.
-If you recall, the last major announcement like this was dubbed Mobilegeddon and caused a global panic.
-There’s a reason the news hasn’t been flooded with "Speedageddon" articles.
-Google has already downplayed the impact the Speed Update will have on websites.
+In July 2018, Google released what it called the "Speed Update," a rare case when Google announced an algorithm update ahead of time.
+If you recall, the previous major announcement like this was dubbed Mobilegeddon and caused a global panic.
+There’s a reason the 2018 news wasn't flooded with "Speedageddon" articles.
+Google downplayed the impact the Speed Update would have on websites.
 Straight from the horse’s mouth: "The Speed Update...will only affect pages that deliver the slowest experience to users and will only affect a small percentage of queries."

 Page speed matters to Google, but it matters even more to everyone who visits your site.
 The user experience is massively affected by page speed, and a slowly loading site is likely to drive visitors away.
 A higher bounce rate, lower average time spent on page, and decrease in conversions are all symptoms of a slow website.
 People are impatient.
 Their attention spans are short.
 According to surveys from Akamai and Gomez.com, almost half of web users expect a website to load within two seconds or less.
 If not, they tend to abandon the site completely.
 Don’t expect them to come crawling back as long as your site is loading at a snail’s pace.

-The ecommerce sector should be especially concerned with page speed.
+The e-commerce sector should be especially concerned with page speed.
 Research has shown that 79 percent of online shoppers who experience poor site performance say they won’t return to that site to buy in the future.
 Around 44 percent of those would tell a friend or family member if they had a poor experience with a website.
-That means slow page speed not only loses you conversions from the shoppers themselves, but also from those they interact with on a regular basis.
+That means slow page speed not only loses you conversions from the shoppers themselves but also from those they interact with on a regular basis.
 That’s a wide net.